 - a.
-Proposals for teacher preparation programs must include an assessment of the key competencies (knowledge, skills and attributes for beginning teachers) for each course in the program in order to demonstrate that the program meets the quality teaching standards in Alberta (see Teaching Quality Standard (TQS) Applicable to the Provision of Basic Education in Alberta (Ministerial Order #016/97)). - b.
+Proposals for teacher preparation programs must include an assessment of the competencies for each course in the program in order to demonstrate that the program meets the Teaching Quality Standard adopted by the Minister. - b.
 Program proposals should list the available teaching subject majors and minors and demonstrate that the number of teaching subject majors are appropriate to the resources and viability of the program. - c.
 Program proposals should indicate the minimum number of credits that must be at the senior level in both the major and the minor. - d.
 Proposals should demonstrate that students in these programs would be able to obtain appropriate practicum/field placements. - e.
 In addition to consulting with appropriate personnel in Alberta Education, applicants are encouraged to consult with other relevant organizations such as the Alberta Teachers' Association, the Association of Independent Schools and Colleges in Alberta, the College of Alberta School Superintendents, the Association of Alberta Deans of Education, and selected school jurisdictions regarding the proposed program.
 Relevant outcomes of the consultations should be included with the program proposal.
 It is particularly important to provide evidence that students will be able to obtain the required practicum experiences in a variety of school settings.

-With revisions to Section 2.1 (e), December 2008
+With revisions to (e), December 2008; (a), October 2019